Riding Lawn Mower Won’t Start, No Clicking — Solutions When Your Riding Mower Does Nothing When You Turn The Key

 If the brake switch is okay, the multi-meter should display 0 ohms of resistance.
 Replace this switch if you read infinite resistance from your multi-meter.

 A riding mowers engages when the blade knob is switched off or the transmission isn’t set to park.
-To check the blade switch, our experts recommend to do the following:
+To check the blade switch, I recommend to do the following:

 Like before, 0 ohms implies your blade switch is good, while infinite resistance means you need to replace it.

 Motion detectors, switches, and sensors have in-built override functions.
 These functions are generally used for tests, and simply disconnecting a detector can cause an override.
-If you suspect your sensors are on an override, our team suggests to reconnect them before starting the device.
+If you suspect your sensors are on an override, I suggest reconnecting them before starting the device.

 Replace Faulty Solenoid